 - Financial Travel Tip #75: Managing an Online Business While Couch Surfing - Couch surfing (staying for free with locals) still takes time - and money.
 Here are the challenges of managing an online business concurrently.

-- Financial Travel Tip #31: Location Independent Careers - Having a location independent career frees you up for world travel, family time, rural life, or other lifestyle benefits.
+- Financial Travel Tip #31: Location Independent Career Options - Having a location independent career frees you up for world travel, family time, rural life, or other lifestyle benefits.
 Here are some resources to start with!